cakephp/cakephp/.github/CONTRIBUTING.md

 repository to set up the CakePHP standard.
 The [README](https://github.com/cakephp/cakephp-codesniffer/blob/master/README.md) contains installation info for the sniff and phpcs.

-To run static analysis tools [PHPStan](https://github.com/phpstan/phpstan) and [Psalm](https://github.com/vimeo/psalm) you first have to install the additional packages via:
+To run static analysis tools [PHPStan](https://github.com/phpstan/phpstan) and [Psalm](https://github.com/vimeo/psalm) you first have to install the additional packages via [phive](https://phar.io/).

     composer stan-setup

+The currently used PHPStan and Psalm versions can be found in [Phive config](.phive/phars.xml).

-And after that perform the checks via:
+After that you can perform the checks via:

     composer stan